 How to make this pancake recipe

 Whisk flour, baking powder, cinnamon, and salt in a large mixing bowl.

-In a separate smaller bowl, combine non-dairy milk, applesauce, and maple syrup.
+In a separate smaller bowl, combine almond milk or other non-dairy milk, applesauce, and maple syrup.

 Combine the wet mixture into the dry mixture.
 Then stir until they are just combined.
 Be careful not to over mix.

 Finally, gently fold in finely chopped apple.